ingesolvoll/ingesolvoll.github.io/_posts/2017-06-29-re-frame-side-effects-as-data.markdown

                context))))
 </code></pre>

+Printing the event effect data to the console would probably be a much better idea, but since this is a demo inlined in a blog, we'll use an alert box.

 ### A "pure" side effecting handler

 Now we have what we need to be able to inspect or test our side effect.
 We inject our interceptor into the event handler when